peach7619414/al-health-testing/README.md

 GitHub > Settings > Secrets and Variables > Actions

 About This Portfolio
-This project was created by Sonya [Your Last Name], a QA Software Tester with professional experience in:
+This project was created by Sunny Nelson a QA Software Tester with professional experience in:

 Manual and Automated Testing